 -

-Building a New Nation: Women and the American Story History Unit (1776-1831) Content wise, this unit goes best with 5th grade USHG Era 3 and 8th grade USHG Eras 3 + 4.
+Building a New Nation: Women and the American Story History Unit (1776-1831) Content wise, this unit goes best with 3rd Grade history and 5th grade USHG Era 3 and 8th grade USHG Eras 3 + 4.
 There are opportunities for geography, economics, and civics integration.

-Related standards will depend on the resources you include, how you include them, and the grade you teach.
-That said, we do recommend these resources for all grades to help develop historical thinking and inquiry skills described in the standards.
+Which standards are best will depend on the resources you include, how you include them, and the grade you teach.
+That said, we do recommend these resources for all grades to help develop historical thinking and inquiry skills described in the K - 12 standards.

 -